Myitian/BlockyFile/README.md

 - Fabric/NeoForge 1.21.4~1.21.11
 - Forge 1.21.6~1.21.11

-In-game configuration is supported when Cloth Config is installed.
+In-game configuration GUI is supported when Cloth Config is installed.

 ## Thanks